 Durant is a very small city located in the state of Mississippi.
 With a population of 2,017 people and just one neighborhood, Durant is the 114th largest community in Mississippi.

-As is often the case in a small city, Durant doesn't have a public transportation system that people use for their commute.
+Durant is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Durant is quite a bit lower than the national average among all cities of 21.84%: just 10.16% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Durant with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.16% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Durant in 2022 was $15,128, which is low income relative to Mississippi and the nation.
 This equates to an annual income of $60,512 for a family of four.
 Durant also has one of the higher rates of people living in poverty in the nation, with 32.33% of its population below the federal poverty line.